agravier/agravier.github.io/etc/notes/cn-coursera/notes01.md

 Experiments to understand the RF of cells in the retina:

 Flash circular spots of light on different locations on the retina.
 Each cell responds to a spot of light in one particular location.
-Spot of light in the surrounding area inhibits response \\(\rightarrow\\) concept of center-surround RF in the retina (on-center, off-surround or off-center, on-surrond)
+Spot of light in the surrounding area inhibits response $$\rightarrow$$ concept of center-surround RF in the retina (on-center, off-surround or off-center, on-surrond)

 Q: The On-Center / Off-Surround receptive field can be thought of as a filter.
 This filter results in more activation due to certain stimuli, and a depression in activation due to other stimuli.
 What is this particular filter doing?